Htunn/automation-with-agentic-llm/README.md

 - Added sshpass to the test_runner container to support password-based SSH authentication with Ansible
 - Fixed PowerShell path in mock Windows host and inventory files (/opt/microsoft/powershell/7/pwsh)
-- Added support for raw module in playbooks to execute PowerShell commands without Python requirements
+- Added support for raw module in playbooks to execute PowerShell commands without python3 requirements
 - Enhanced documentation for working with the mock Windows host
 - Added example playbooks for quick testing and validation
 - Created raw_test_playbook.yml for easy testing of the mock Windows host